NetApp/harvest/conf/README.md

 bin/harvest doctor merge --template conf/zapi/cdot/9.8.0/lun.yaml --with conf/zapi/cdot/9.8.0/custom_lun.yaml
 ```

-### Replace an existing object template
+### Replace an existing object template for Zapi/ZapiPerf Collector

-You can only extend existing templates as explained [above](#extend-an-existing-object-template).
+You can only extend existing templates for Zapi/ZapiPerf Collector as explained [above](#extend-an-existing-object-template).
-If you need to replace one of the existing object templates, let us on [Discord](https://github.com/NetApp/harvest/blob/main/SUPPORT.md#getting-help) or GitHub.
+If you need to replace one of the existing object templates, let us know on [Discord](https://github.com/NetApp/harvest/blob/main/SUPPORT.md#getting-help) or GitHub.

 ## Harvest Versioned Templates